Maneesh-Pradeep/secret_vault/README.md

 The first time when you open the program, you are asked to Create a Master Password.
 That Master Password is used to identify you and also encrypt your files.

-You will asked to enter your Master Password every time you open the vault.
+You will be asked to enter your Master Password every time you open the vault.

 You can reset the master password by running the **Delete and Reset Vault** command in the program.